Homological mirror symmetry for generalized Greene-Plesser mirrors: Introduction

 In this paper, we prove that certain special cases of Batyrev--Borisov's construction (which we call \emph{generalized Greene--Plesser mirrors}) satisfy an appropriate version of Kontsevich's homological mirror symmetry conjecture.
-The rest of the introduction is organized as follows: we give the construction of generalized Greene--Plesser mirrors in \S\S \ref{subsec:tordata}--\ref{subsec:Bintro}; we formulate a version of Kontsevich's homological mirror symmetry conjecture for generalized Greene--Plesser mirrors in \S \ref{subsec:hmsnomap}; we state our main result, which constitutes a proof of the conjecture (contingent in some cases on certain technical assumptions), in \S \ref{subsec:mainthm}; and we describe some explicit examples in \S \ref{subsec:eg}.
+The rest of the introduction is organized as follows: we give the construction of generalized Greene--Plesser mirrors in \S\S \ref{subsec:tordata}--\ref{subsec:Bintro}; we formulate a version of Kontsevich's homological mirror symmetry conjecture for generalized Greene--Plesser mirrors in \S \ref{subsec:hmsnomap}; we state our main result, which constitutes a proof of the conjecture (contingent in some cases on certain technical assumptions), in \S \ref{subsec:mainthm}.
+Three running examples used to illustrate the constructions are returned to in \S \ref{subsec:eg}.
 In particular, we remark that generalized Greene--Plesser mirrors include all Greene--Plesser mirrors, and work through the case of the quartic surface and its mirror (in the `reverse' direction from that considered in \cite{Seidel2003}); we also consider some examples which do not arise from the Greene--Plesser construction, including the rigid Calabi--Yau threefold mentioned above, as well as a certain $K3$ surface which is mirror to Kuznetsov's `$K3$ category associated to the cubic fourfold' \cite{Kuznetsov2010}.